-The founder and restaurateur speaks about what inspired Safe Eats, how governments can help restaurants and what it will take to get restaurants back to normal
+Safe Eats founder on inspiration, how governments can help restaurants and what it will take to get restaurants back to normal.

 As restaurants continue to navigate the COVID-19 pandemic, restaurant owners, industry leaders and organizations are taking matters into their own hands to alleviate and solve present and future issues.
 One thing is certain, restaurants and diners are anxious to get back to regular service.
 But with mandatory restrictions still in place in certain cities and the prospect of a wave of new cases as we enter the colder seasons, has consumer apprehension high — putting further strain on restaurant revenues.